 When shopping for an HDMI cable there a few things to always check:

 1.Cord Thickness: A lesser quality cable is like trying to send the signal through a bar straw.
 There isn't enough room for the current to flow with-out it being backed-up or pinched.
-A higher quality HDMI cable, and often times a more expensive cable is like sending that signal through a slurpy straw.
+A higher quality HDMI cable, and often times a more expensive cable, is like sending that signal through a slurpy straw.
 No problems with the flow!

 2. Materials: It’s recommended that you double check which materials are used to make the HDMI cable.
 This includes the internal fibers, and the metal prong that actually plugs into your port on your TV.
 If internal fibers aren't the correct grade (in-wall or not) that can cause some serious problems.

 3. Rating: The last thing to check prior to purchasing an HDMI cable is what it is rated to be used for?
-In the product description it will tell you what type of signal it is best for.
+In the product description it will tell you what type of signal it works best for.
 Qualities like Hz rate are noted, any special video or audio capabilities, and also the speed of the cable.